bkharbanda/c/.github/CONTRIBUTING.md

 ### Submit a file
-You are definetely welcomed to submit your own C files!
+You are definitely welcomed to submit your own C files!
 As long as they are outside the `Originals` folder that's fine.
 If you don't see a "Create new file" button, please fork this repo, create a new file in your forked repo and then push your new file to this repo with a pull request.
 [More info on creating a pull request from a fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)

 Thanks for reading CONTRIBUTING.md!